 Judges of Stroke shall be allocated on each side of the pool.

-Each Judge of Stroke shall check that the rules related to the style of swimming designated for the event are being upheld, and shall observe the starts, turns and the finishes to assist the Inspectors of Turns.
+Each Judge of Stroke shall check that the rules related to the style of swimming designated for the Event are being upheld, and shall observe the starts, turns and finishes to assist the Inspectors of Turns.

 Judges of Stroke shall check that Rule 11.8.8 is upheld.

-Judges of Stroke shall report any breach of these Competition Rules to the Referee on a DSQ form detailing the event, lane number and the alleged infraction.
+Judges of Stroke shall report to the Referee any violation observed in their jurisdiction.